Projects

 Documentation of Mayan languages

-I have worked on the documentation of the acquisition of the following Mayan languages: Q’anjob’al, Ch’ol, and Mam with my academic supervisor Clifton Pye.
-I have also documented the acquisition of Chuj with Maria Polinsky.
+I have documented the acquisition of Q’anjob’al, Ch’ol, and Mam with my academic supervisor Clifton Pye, and Chuj with Maria Polinsky.
+The Q’anjob’al, Ch’ol, and Mam child data is found at www.almaya.org, while the Chuj child data is found at Harvard Dataverse.
 Maria Polinsky and I documented two Mayan languages in contact: K’iche’ and Awakateko.
 I have also documented narratives in Chuj with Jessica Coon.

-I recently collaborated with Eladio Mateo Toledo (B’alam) in the creation of a keyboard of cellphones for Q’anjob’al as part of the project TZ’IB’MA (digital keyboards for Mayan languages).
+I have collaborated in different projects for Q’anjob’al, my native language.
+With Eladio Mateo Toledo (B’alam) I collaborated in the creation of a keyboard of cellphones for Q’anjob’al as part of the project TZ’IB’MA (digital keyboards for Mayan languages).
+I have collaborated with Eladio Mateo Toledo and Q’anjob’al school teachers, as part of the Nuq’ej project, to conduct linguistic workshops in Q’anjob’al. I have also collaborated in the project Atlas Lingüístico Q’anjob’al.

 Consultant

-I have worked as a consultant at the Ministry of Education of Guatemala and the Academia de Lenguas Mayas de Guatemala to create teaching materials for Mayan languages.
-As a result, I have contributed in the book on writing and reading in Q’anjob’al for first year elementary school children: Chi wilajoq kax chi hintz’ib’en unej, yich kuyoj/Leo y Escribo.[link]
+I have been a consultant at the Ministry of Education of Guatemala and the Academia de Lenguas Mayas de Guatemala to create teaching materials for Mayan languages.
+As a result, I have contributed in two books: writing and reading in Q’anjob’al for first year elementary school children Chi wilajoq kax chi hintz’ib’en unej, yich kuyoj/Leo y Escribo and the other my first readings in Q’anjob’al Tx’an wun wawten ajoq (Q’anjob’al).